jattokaren/Python-Image/README.md

 # Python-Image
-Create a .csv file with a list of image files in a folder directory with some meta-data to use a dataset for another application
+Create a .csv file with a list of image files in a folder directory with some meta-data to use as dataset for another application

 Create a Dictionary of Lists containing filenames (Images) + meta-data (size, create date, resolution, etc)
 <br>